pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 Autopilot only works on Drupal sites that are running Drush 8.
 Drush 5, 7, and 9 are not supported.
 Composer-managed sites should use Drush 10 and will not display the Drush version error.

-Currently, Autopilot only supports Integrated Composer; Build Tools sites cannot be updated.
+Autopilot only supports Integrated Composer; Build Tools sites cannot be updated.

 ### Solution